Frequently Asked Questions

 Does my dog have to be on a leash at all times?

 Dogs in the park are required to be on a leash not longer than 6 feet.
-There are three dog runs in the park: one in the Village at Leroy St, one at 22nd Street and 11th Avenue and one on Pier 84 at W.44th St. Dogs may run free, without leashes, in the dog runs.
+There are four dog parks in the park: one in Tribeca at Chambers St, one in the Village at Leroy St, one at 22nd Street and 11th Avenue and one on Pier 84 at W.44th St. Dogs may run free, without leashes, in the dog parks.

-Dog runs close at 1 am, like the rest of the Park.
+Dog parks close at 1 am, like the rest of the Park.

 Why can't I drink from the display fountains?
 Can my dog go in the fountains?